Founder Of Kidchen, Sanaa A’esha, Tells Us How Cooking With Kids Turns Into Ketchup Fights

-But, there’s one mom who is changing this children’s dislike of the home cooked food through a brilliant idea.
-Bengaluru-based, Sanaa A’esha, explains us, “If the children will cook something on their own then they will eat it regardless of the taste or presentation.”
+But, there’s one mom who is changing children’s dislike of home cooked food through a brilliant idea.
+Bengaluru-based Sanaa A’esha explains, “If the children will cook something on their own then they will eat it regardless of the taste or presentation.”

 “By the time he was two, he was helping me with the lunch almost every day and it made him appreciate and enjoy the food more,” she adds.

 It was when her friends saw Eesa eating without throwing any tantrums, they urged Sanaa to organize weekend playdates.

 “My friends told me that when their kids visited me and cooked with me, they’d eat more as compared to when they were at home,” she says.

 Sanaa reveals that these weekend playdates and children’s enthusiasm towards cooking led to Kidchen.

 Sanaa initially started by conducting workshops in schools, restaurants, etc. And, recently, she has set up her own Kidchen center in Bangalore to accommodate more children.

 When I ask about Eesa’s contribution, Sanaa laughs, “He’s a part of the R&D Department, and helps in creating recipes.”
 So what happens at Kidchen?